0xAdafang/PersonAi/README.md

 **A local AI assistant to embody, chat with, and remember your characters.**

 PersonAi is a modern, high-performance desktop application built with Tauri, TypeScript, Rust, and React.
-It's designed to provide an immersive character interaction experience with persistent memory and complete offline functionality.
+It's designed to provide an immersive character interaction experience with persistent memory and complete offline functionality !

 ⚠️ **Please note:** The application runs entirely offline for maximum privacy and security.
 ⚠️ **This project contains only demonstration data.** No real personal information is stored or processed.